prathameshsdalvi/twitter-streaming-analytics/README.md

 ## Creating Elasticsearch Mapping

 - A mapping in Elasticsearch is a schema that defines how the data is indexed for search and aggregation.
 Here we create custom analyzers which enable various text fields to be analyzed in multiple ways.
 Phone features and Hashtags have multi-fields, one each for aggregation and search.
 They support partial search and are not case sensitive.
-The tweet text also uses multi-fields, with aggregation supported for the complete tweet and a search which supports searching for words with the same root and is not case sensitive.
+The tweet text also uses multi-fields, with aggregation supported for the complete tweet and a search which supports searching for words with the same root.
+It is not case sensitive.

 - To create the mapping, click on the ElasticSearch Head extension icon in Google Chrome.
+The extension lets you create a mapping with ease using an intuitive UI.
 Paste the Elasticsearch endpoint in the empty box at the top and click `Connect`.
 After a few seconds, you should be connected to the instance.

 - Go to the `Any Request` tab, expand `Query`, paste the Elasticsearch endpoint link in the top-most box, `big_data_tweets` in the box below it and select `PUT` from the drop-down menu. `PUT` is used to create an index named `big_data_tweets` in the mentioned Elasticsearch instance.